dhenwood/Campfire/README.md

 ![alt text](https://storage.googleapis.com/gblogs-bucket/sites/25/Campfire_close_up_4k_Still-1536x864.jpg)

 Cisco _had_ a solution to provide a Campfire experience however it is no longer available.
-The following is a simplified solution to the predecesor. **NOTE:** this is not Cisco or TAC supported.
+The following is a simplified solution to the predecesor.
+This is made up of 4 Cisco Room Bar Pro devices and accompaning Navigator all operating independantly of each other - but the macro notifies the other 3 to perform specific tasks (see below). **NOTE:** this is not Cisco or TAC supported.

 ### Capabilities & Caveats
 This macro provides the following 3 key features;